Foreign Government Scholarships

 In 2010, the Ministry of Education collaborated with the Taiwan-United States Sister Relations Alliance to establish the Global Ambassador Scholarship Program.
 Each year, around 55 students are given the opportunity to study Mandarin in Taiwan during summer break on a monthly stipend of NT$25,000 (approximately US$830).

 This program is designed to familiarize participants with the Korean education system and share the best practices in promoting international education.
 A round trip ticket (economy class), lodging and program participation expenses will be provided by NIIED.

-The Government of Flanders has launched a new scholarship programme in 2015, Master Mind Scholarships.
-For the academic year 2017-2018, it awards up to 45 scholarships to outstanding Master students from all countries.
+The Government of Flanders launched a new scholarship programme in 2015, Master Mind Scholarships.
+It awards up to 45 scholarships to outstanding Master students from all countries each year.
 5 scholarships are reserved exclusively for American students.

 The aim of this programme is to promote exchange of students between Belgium/Flanders and a number of priority countries (e.g. USA).
 Under the Priority Country Programme both a pair (two persons) of students can be exchanged in the framework of a duo-project, as well as outgoing mobility from Flanders only.
 Mobility from 1 month up to 1 year.

 Half-day, one-day, or longer Chinese courses created by universities in Taiwan combine traveling with Chinese lessons and unique cultural experiences.